SecondThundeR/deko-voice-bot/PRIVACY_POLICY.md

 You can stop all collection of information by the Bot easily by sending `/optout` command in personal chat with the Bot.
 After executing the command, all collected User data is completely deleted.

-If the User wants to participate in data collection after the opt out, this can be canceled by sending the command `/optin` in a personal chat with the Bot.
+If the User wants to participate in data collection after the opt out, this can be done by sending the command `/optin` in a personal chat with the Bot.

 **Data Retention Policy**